thonatt/CSL/README.md

 </table>
 </details>

-### Naming variables
+## Naming variables

 Because C++ objects do not have names, it is not possible to forward directly the CSL variable names to the GLSL output.
-As a consequence, CSL will perfom automatic variable naming. **It has no effect when actually compiling the shader on the GPU**.
-Still, it has a big impact on the shader readability.
+As a consequence, CSL will perfom automatic variable naming, which has a significant impact on the output shader readability.

 <details>
     <summary>Automatic naming example</summary>
 <table>
   <tr>
     <th>Code with automatic naming</th>
-    <th>Output</th>
+    <th>Actual output</th>
   </tr>
   <tr>
     <td>